whatmakeart/whatmakeart.github.io/content/sewing/how-to-duplicate-a-t-shirt-pattern.md

 ---
 title: How to Duplicate a T-Shirt Pattern
 date: 2023-05-23T21:59:40
-lastmod: 2024-07-21T06:58:34
+lastmod: 2024-09-21T06:26:17
 ---

-This tutorial will show you how to make a copy of a t-shirt pattern from an existing shirt.
+This tutorial will show you how to make a copy of a t-shirt pattern from an existing t-shirt.

 ## Prerequisites